 OLYMPIC WINTER GAMES

 The mountains that tower over Ogden crowned medalists during the 2002 Olympic Winter Games in the downhill, combined, and Super-G events.
 Bode Miller, the most successful male American alpine ski racer of all time, won a couple of silvers that year at Snowbasin Resort on a course that every skier can still experience.

 USA CYCLING NATIONAL CHAMPIONSHIPS

-Since that time, Ogden has awarded USA Cycling National Championship titles to collegiate and masters road racers on grueling mountain climbs and blisteringly fast criterium courses on downtown streets.
+Since then, Ogden has awarded USA Cycling National Championship titles to collegiate and masters road racers on grueling mountain climbs and blisteringly fast criterium courses on downtown streets.

-Ogden, and nearby Powder Mountain, hosted the first two years of the USA Cycling Fat Bike National Championships.
-The passion for the fastest-growing segment of cycling stuck, and Ogden continues to host the Sweaty Yeti Fat Bike Race every year.
+Ogden, and nearby Powder Mountain, also hosted the first two years of the USA Cycling Fat Bike National Championships.

-Regional off-road triathletes first competed here for the XTERRA Mountain Championships before Ogden became the location for the USA Championships, and ultimately welcomed athletes from around the globe for the XTERRA Pan-American Championships.
+Regional off-road triathletes first competed here for the XTERRA Mountain Championships for two years before Ogden became the location for the USA Championships for the next decade, and ultimately welcomed athletes from around the globe for several years of hosting the XTERRA Pan-American Championships.

 Athletes have ascended championship podiums in Ogden at the Archery World Cup, the Winter Dew Tour, and The Tour of Utah as Ogden has legitimately become known as “Title Town” among athletes in individual sports.

 Even in individual athletic pursuits that don’t involve a clock or a score, Ogden has been central to exceptional athletes such as Jeff Lowe.
 The Ogden climber who recently passed away at the age of 67 was declared “The Best Alpinist of a Generation” in this moving Rock & Ice Magazine profile.